andrew-liu1982/m365-copilot-api/README.md

 # Install the browser Playwright needs (one-time)
 playwright install chromium

+# ⚠️ IMPORTANT: Make sure you're in the project root directory
+# (same directory as this README, app.py, and docker-compose.yml)
+pwd  # Verify with: ls app.py docker-compose.yml

 # Sign in once: a browser opens, log into your Microsoft account
 python -m copilot login
+# This creates session/token.json and session/profile/ in the current directory
 ```

 That's it.
 Your session is saved under `session/` (git-ignored, never shared) and reused on every run.

+> ⚠️ **Critical:** `session/` folder location depends on where you run the command.
+For Docker and the server to find it correctly, **always run `python -m copilot login` from the project root** (same directory as `app.py`, `docker-compose.yml`, and this README).

 > 💡 You can even skip step 4: the **first** time you call `chat()` or start the server, it opens the sign-in browser for you automatically.